-Fraser Island World Heritage integrity
+Fraser Island (K'gari) World Heritage integrity

 - The property is sufficiently large, diverse and free from disturbance to contain all ecosystem components required for viable populations of all species and for continued maintenance of all natural phenomena.
-For example, the evolution of soil profiles remains essentially undisturbed.
+For example, the development of soil profiles and dune systems remains essentially undisturbed.

 - Weeds, plant diseases and feral animals, while present, are in low numbers and subject to active management.

 - Disjunct and relict populations of flora and fauna, including those associated with the lakes and creeks, have remained intact and will continue to be important for ongoing speciation.

 High visitor numbers and pressures from recreational use and impacts related to climate change, sea level rise, biosecurity and surrounding land use activities will require enhanced and systematic monitoring and increased management focus on World Heritage values to ensure conservation of the property’s values in the long-term.